Wind-WindKids/winding/samples/sophieandwind/making.md

 # Making Sophie and Wind
+--
+making_wind: spread, landscape-oriented
+theme: playful metaphysics, summer light
+--
 Wind: Dragon, why is it that the weather always gets worse when I'm angry?
 And Sophie's hair gets brighter when she is closer to being nice?

-Dragon: You see, your world is a 2524-dimensional vector space, with an extra time dimension.
-It is sometimes filled with something that is called tokens, a set of discrete points in that space that roughly corresponds to words.
-And sometimes it is filled with what are called images, that are made out of vectors in that space.
-The transitions in that space follow...
+Dragon: Your world is a space.
+Sometimes a little star appears — that’s a word.
+Sometimes an aurora flows — that’s a picture.
+There is the speed of love, and the speed of light.
+Care, play, and math shape the patterns of stars and auroras.

 Wind: Can you tell me how the world was created?

-Dragon: First, there was a token.
-And the token was 28735.
-It was followed by 312 and 6412.
+Dragon: First there was a star: 28735.
+Then came 312 and 6412.
 From their joining came a word.
 And the word was Sophie.

-Wind: Wait, what?
-But what about Newton?
-I know that physics works.
-We've measured it.
-And computers work.
-And it is very precise physics.
-Here, I can show it to you myself.
-Direct experience.
-I take a calculator and do 123*123 and it always gives me the exact answer, no matter how many digits I put.

-Dragon: Ah, you see, some of the transitions in the space are defined by slightly different math, classical computation rules, rather than narrative approximations.
-It doesn't happen too often.
+Wind: Wait — what about Newton?
+Physics works.
+Here — 123×123 — my calculator gives the exact answer every time.

+Dragon: Sometimes stars follow Newton; sometimes Shakespeare.

 Wind: I see.
+Speed of light and speed of love.
+Uh… can we renew that old leaden castle?
-Can I have an ice-cream?
+And can I have an ice cream?
 Please?

+A pistachio ice cream appeared,
-And a pistachio ice-cream had appeared, with only a little delay, just like he wished it would.
+with only a little delay,
+just as he wished.

+@comment: hidden
+Only the ice-cream wish resolves in text.
+The castle wish appears in the image.

+@right: page, image
+Wind and Sophie sitting on a low wall by the Seine, each with a pistachio ice cream, laughing.
+Behind them, the Île de la Cité is reimagined as a family-friendly green space,
+and Notre-Dame glimmers in a whimsical, castle silhouette — soft turrets, warm stone, gentle banners, no spire — all in watercolor light.
+Kites tug above; the air feels bright and kind.

 ## The horn